Return to top

 Red kidney beans, spices and broth added to a large stock pot on the stove.

-Add Beans: Once it’s boiling, I add the canned beans, thyme, and Worcestershire sauce.
-I let it come to a boil again, making sure everything is well combined.
+Mix in beans: Once it is boiling, I add the beans, thyme, and Worcestershire sauce, and let it come to a boil again, until everything is melded.

 Red kidney beans, spices and broth added to a large stock pot on the stove.

-Add Final Flavor & Serve: Finally, I add the green onions, salt, pepper, and cilantro.
-I cook it all for about 30 minutes, or until the vegetables are soft and the sauce has thickened.
-I adjust the seasoning to taste and serve the stewed beans hot.
+Add herbs, simmer, and serve: Then I add the green onions, salt, pepper, and cilantro, and cook for 30 minutes until the sauce has thickened.
+Before serving, I taste the stew and adjust the seasoning if necessary.

 Green onions, red kidney beans, spices and broth added to a large stock pot on the stove.

-Sauté Onion & Garlic: I set the Instant Pot to the “sauté” setting and add oil and diced onion.
-I sauté the onion until it softens, then add the garlic and sauté for another 2 minutes.
+Saute aromatics: I set the pressure cooker to the saute setting, add oil, diced onion, saute until softened, then add the garlic and saute for another 2 minutes.

-Add Veggies: After that, I add the carrots, celery, pumpkin, and scotch bonnet pepper.
-I sauté everything for another 4-5 minutes, making sure to stir for even cooking.
-Then, I add the brown sugar and cook it until it melts and starts to caramelize.
+Add veggies: Next, I add the carrots, celery, butternut, and scotch bonnet pepper, and saute for 4-5 minutes.
+Then I add the brown sugar and allow it to caramelize.

-Cook On High Pressure: I secure the lid on the Instant Pot, set the pressure cooker to the sealing setting, and select high pressure.
-I cook it for 12 minutes, or until the vegetables are soft and the sauce has thickened.
+Cook on high pressure: I secure the lid on the Instant Pot, set it to the sealing setting, and select high pressure.
+Then I cook it for 12 minutes until the vegetables are soft and the sauce is thick.

-Adjust Seasoning & Serve: Once the pot is open, I taste the stew and adjust the seasoning if needed.
-Then, I serve this kidney bean stew hot.
+Adjust seasoning and serve: Once the pressure has released and the pot is open, I taste and adjust the seasoning if necessary.

 Stewed red beans recipe cooking in a large pot on the stove.

-Add Ingredients: I start by adding the tomato paste, vegetable broth, coconut cream, cherry tomatoes, soaked dry beans, thyme, and Worcestershire sauce to the slow cooker.
-I set it to high and cover it for 2 hours.
+Add ingredients apart from veggies: I begin by adding the tomato paste, vegetable broth, coconut cream, cherry tomatoes, soaked dry kidney beans, and Worcestershire sauce to the slow cooker.
+I set it to high, cover it, and allow it to cook for 2 hours.

-Sauté Veggies: While that cooks, I heat oil in a medium saucepan and sauté the diced onion until it softens.
-Then, I add the garlic and cook for another 2 minutes.
-After that, I toss in the carrots, celery, pumpkin, and scotch bonnet pepper, sautéing for 4-5 minutes while stirring to ensure everything cooks evenly.
+Saute veggies: While the sauce cooks, I heat oil in a medium saucepan and saute my onion until soft.
+Then I add the garlic, and cook for 2 minutes, before adding the carrots, celery, pumpkin, and pepper.
+I saute for 4-5 minutes, stirring occasionally.

-Mix In Veggies & Serve: After the 2 hours are up, I uncover the slow cooker and add the sautéed veggies.
-I give it all a good stir to let the flavors meld together, adjust the seasoning to my taste, and serve the dish hot.
+Mix through veggies and serve: Once the 2 hours are up, I uncover the slow cooker and add the sauteed veggies.
+I give it a good stir, allowing the flavors to infuse, and adjust the seasoning if necessary.

 Vegan stewed red kidney beans served in a blue bowl with a spoon.